phalcon/documentation/docs/routing.md

     bool $remove
 ): RouterInterface
 ```
-Set whether router must remove the extra slashes in the handled routes
+Set whether the router must remove the extra slashes in the handled routes

 ```php
 public function setDefaultAction(